dnsimple/dnsimple-support/content/articles/dkim-record.markdown

 ## Verifying your DKIM with an online tool

-You may also want to verify your DKIM with an online tool like [this one](https://www.mail-tester.com/spf-dkim-check) from Treehouse.
+Verify your DKIM with an online tool like [this one](https://www.mail-tester.com/spf-dkim-check) from Treehouse.
 This tool verifies that you have SPF and DKIM records.
 In the DKIM selector field, just add the first part from the subdomain your DKIM is under.
-For example, if my DKIM is at `google._domainkey.aetrion.com`, then the DKIM selector is "google".
+For example, if your DKIM is at `google._domainkey.aetrion.com`, then the DKIM selector is "google".

 ## Technical details